TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

 Once you are able to correctly load the flash chip then this could be included in your Mercury code since it is tiny.

-Here are the steps to program the Mercury EPCS16 using a batch file - working on this at the moment!
+Here are the steps to program the Mercury EPCS16 using a batch file

+- Program the FX2 with USBblaster code as previously i.e. run usbblaster.bat.
+- Convert your Mercury.sof file to a Mercury.jic file.
+See Altera AN370 page 11
+  as to how to do this.
+The FPGA is an EP3C25 and the flash an EPCS16.
+- Convert the Mercury.jic file into a Mercury.jam file.
+See Altera AN370 page 19.
+- Run the following from the comand line; quartus_jli -a configure Mercury.jam -l
+- Cycle power to Ozy and Mercury boards and Mercury will load from its flash memory.

+OR

+- The above can be run from Program-Mercury-EPCS16.bat in this directory if desired.

+NOTE: YOu need to use quartus_jli from Quartus II V8.1 since this supports the Cyclone III devices.